betzerra/daily-bot/README.md

     - random message 2
     - random message 3
 ```
-`random_message` posts one random message

 #### random_gif
-`random_gif` will post a gif that contains one tag from the ones you specify.
+Posts a gif that contains one tag from the ones you specify.

 ```
 script: